alphawyu/spring-webflux-mongodb-r2dbc/README.md

 # Getting started

-Prerequisite: java 25+ for gradle 9
+Prerequisite: java 25+ for gradle 9.
+Please configure JAVA_HOME environment variable or set org.gradle.java.home in gradle.properties file

 NOTE: spring 3 requires gradle 8.
 So it is possible to run the app with java 21 with some changes

+This app is verified working with ubuntu 24 and windows 10.

 * to build
   - `./gradlew clean build`